Danger signs to look out for around gas and other fuel-burning appliances include:

 - Loss of consciousness

 Effects can vary considerably, depending on a person’s age, overall health, and the concentration and length of exposure.
-If inhaled at damaging levels, carbon monoxide can cause:
+For instance, if inhaled at damaging levels, carbon monoxide can cause:

 - Breathing difficulties